 Poor may mean you don’t have much credit history to go on, you’ve defaulted on payments, or you’ve made too many credit applications.
-It takes time to build a good score, but luckily there's heaps of things you can do to start making positive scoring actions today.
+It takes time to build a good score, but luckily, you can do heaps to start making positive scoring actions today.

 And if you’re good and above, lenders will likely seek you out!
 This is because you’ve proven you’re great with repayments and handling your existing loans.